briandipalma/flux-for-components/README.md

 }
 {% endhighlight %}

-The first time a request for an actor is received by the factory it will create it; any subsequent requests for that actor will return the same instance.

 To allow all the actors in a component to use the same instances the factory would be scoped per component.
 So for each instance of a component, such as an FX tile, we would create a new factory and pass that factory into the component as a view `prop`.